BitnetMoney/btips/README.md

 3. Submit a pull request with your proposal.

 ## BTIP Format and Standards
-Each BTIP should follow the standard format as outlined in BTIP-1.
+Each BTIP should follow the standard format as outlined in the BTIP Standard Template.
 This includes a title, abstract, motivation, specification, rationale, and, if applicable, a reference implementation.

-## License
-The content of this repository is licensed under [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Resources
 - [Bitnet Website](https://bitnet.money)